lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 The next step is to look at the different types of objects that can be managed by the system.

 ## Portal mode
-If you look in the inspector, every `MeshInstance` in Godot is derived from a `CullInstance`, where you can set a `PortalMode`.
+If you look in the inspector, every `VisualInstance` in Godot is derived from a `CullInstance`, where you can set a `PortalMode`.
 This determines how objects will behave in the portal system.

 ![CullInstance](images/cull_instance.png)